iamjo-maker/flight-control-system/testcode/ReadMe.md

 The code itself has multiple 'blocks' for testing different functions of your hardware.
 Just follow along the comments to find out which block does what.

-#Use Only One Block At A Time.
+Use Only One Block At A Time.

-To use a block, just remove the comment start (the "/*") and end (the "*/") notations.
+To use a block, just remove the comment start and end (the "/*" and the " */") notations.